sydneygreeno/PCA_plots/README.md

 # pca_plot_iris_data
+in accordance with Moffitt Cancer Center as an intern

-:pencil: general tutorial for PCA plotting in R
+:pencil: general guide for PCA plotting in R

 includes a PCA plot of the iris dataset